Chili Public Library

 Irondequoit Public Library

-Established in 1947 in West Irondequoit, Irondequoit Public Library has served the community from its current location since 2015.
-Before opening this combined town library, East and West Irondequoit maintained two branches close to their respective high schools.
+Established in 1947 in West Irondequoit, the Irondequoit Public Library has served the community from its current location since 2015.
+Before opening this combined town library, East and West Irondequoit each maintained branches close to their high schools.

 Newman Riga Library

-Established in 1952, Newman Riga Library continues to serve the community from its original Churchville location.
+Established in 1952, the Newman Riga Library continues to serve the community from its original Churchville location.

 Brighton Memorial Library